LoganRan625/iSH-IP-Scanner/README.md

 ***
 **COMPATABILITY ISSUES**

-this program is designed for iSH ios app, but works fine on other linux distrobutions. using this as your ip scanner tool on iSH you may notice few issues.
+this program is designed for iSH ios app, but works fine on other linux distros.

 **crashes**